betPawa sets up Responsible Gaming Call Center for Gaming Commission - Adomonline.com

 There are other tried-and-tested practices such as self-exclusion to help customers who are concerned about their betting.

-Visit www.betpawa.com.gh/responsible-gambling or contact the new Call Center on 0540559406 from 8:00 am to 5:00 pm daily for specialised and compassionate assistance.
+Visit www.betpawa.com.gh/responsible-gambling or contact the new Call Center on 0540559406 from 8:00 am to 5:00 pm daily for specialized and compassionate assistance.

 The gesture was in consultation with the leadership of the Ghana Sport Betting Association.